-After calculation, the root mean square error (RMSE) is approximately 3.530, and the coefficient of determination $R^2$ is approximately 0.99954.
 Simultaneously, we observe the spontaneous emergence of a “dominant–correction” hierarchy.
-Through additive composition, the model effectively decouples the fitting task: smooth activation functions (right) capture the leading-order physical dependence, whereas irregular ones (left) act as numerical residual compensators for local fluctuations.
+Through additive composition, the model effectively decouples the fitting task: smooth activation functions capture the leading-order physical dependence, whereas irregular ones act as numerical residual compensators for local fluctuations.
 Although these perturbative terms lack intuitive symbolic forms, they are essential for maintaining high regression accuracy by offsetting minor errors.
 This synergistic mechanism demonstrates KAN’s ability to adaptively balance sparse physical representation with numerical precision.

-6.~\textit{Training progress of octet baryons:} For the octet baryons, in order to uncover their hidden nonlinear interrelationships, we conducted a second‑stage analysis using the same preprocessing and stratified sampling procedures as in the decuplet case, applied to the SU(3) octet data.
+6.~\textit{Training progress of octet baryons:} For the octet baryons, in order to uncover their hidden nonlinear interrelationships, we performed an analysis on the SU(3) octet data using the identical preprocessing and stratified sampling procedures as in the first stage for the decuplet baryons.
 Through the KAN symbolic regression workflow, we focus on the relationship between hypercharge $Y$ and isospin $I$ among the octet members.
 Figure \ref{fig:octet binary} illustrates the KAN architecture employed for this task, which is identical to that used in deriving the linear relation for the decuplet, although the training procedure and the function fitting differ.
 As shown in Table \ref{tab:octet binary}, the model converged after five training iterations.
-Finally, symbolic regression was applied to the model, yielding the the relationship between $Y$ and $I$.
+Finally, symbolic regression was applied to the model, yielding the relationship between $Y$ and $I$.

 Then, we proceed to employ KAN to search for the GMO formula of the octet.
-The initial neural network architecture was identical to that used for the decuplet, but the parameter adjustments during training differed from the previous setup, with the detailed procedure shown in figure \ref{fig:octet gellmann}.
+The initial neural network architecture was identical to that used for the decuplet, but the parameter adjustments during training differed from the previous setup, with the detailed procedure shown in Figure \ref{fig:octet gellmann}.
 After eight training iterations, the loss function exhibited no further change, and the model was therefore considered converged, as summarized in Table \ref{tab:octet gellmann}.
 The figure retains only the key stages of training—such as pruning, and optimization.
 Finally, symbolic regression was applied to the model, yielding the initial expression of the octet GMO formula: